 When To Use A Primer Paint

-Using a paint primer over dark colours before painting with light paint colours is recommended.
-Painting a coat of primer paint over a dark colour before applying a light paint colour will save you from having to paint more than three to four coats of the light colour in order to get the best coverage.
-One coat of paint primer, and two coats of coloured paint is typically enough to get professional looking results.
+Using a paint primer over dark colours before painting with a light paint colour is recommended as it will save time and effort from having to paint more than three to four coats of the light colour in order to get the best coverage.
+One coat of paint primer, and two coats of coloured paint is typically enough to get professional painting results.

-If painting a dark colour over a light paint colour you can paint a white primer or have it tinted at your paint store to match the darker colour you will be using.
-This will help create the adhering factor for any paint to be applied and gives you good paint coverage and helps reduce the amounts of colour coats you need to paint the area and get complete coverage.
+If painting a dark colour over a light paint colour you can use a white primer paint or have it tinted to match the darker colour as this will help create the adhering factor for any paint to be applied and gives you good paint coverage and helps reduce the amounts of colour coats you need to paint the area and get complete coverage.

 It is also recommended to use a primer if painting over a glossy finish/sheen as glossy paints are formulated differently than most others and do not hold paint well.
-Therefore one to two coats of a primer first will ensure complete adhesion of any other paint finish and good coverage over the colour.
+Therefore one to two coats of a primer paint should be used first to ensure complete adhesion of any other paint finish and good coverage over the colour.

-You can also skip the primer if you use one of the all in one paint and primer products.
-Since all in one paints already have the primer and finish coat combined.
+You can also skip the primer if you use one of the all in one paints since it already has the primer and finish coat combined.
 Read more painting tips for any interior painting.

 Why Is Paint Primer Used

 Paint primers are used so that problems with paint such as peeling, flaking or bubbling are avoided.
 Primer paint can correct flaws and uneven surfaces, it creates a smooth and consistent layer to which the paint can be spread and adhere to and helps the final paint colour look better and last longer.